DavidGGonzalez/TeamBlue_FinalProject/README.md

 * Load Data
   •Takes in data in from the  provisional database
 * Clean the Data
     * Check datatypes and perform data encoding.
     * Check for Missing Data
-    * Categorize or Grouping if needed
+    * Categorize or Grouping as needed
     * Scale the data

     * Feature Selection: Decide which variables will be used for our model.
 We will need to define our features/Independent Variables (X) and Dependent Variable (y) is defined.

         * X: Features/Column Data
         * Y: Target Variable (“Match (1) or Not Matched(0)”)

     * Data Splitting: Prepare our data by splitting it into Training data and Testing data.